marcgg/marcgg.github.com/_posts/2013-08-29-appgyver-steroids-iphone-hybrid-javascript.md

 I'm also waiting for some features that are supposed to be in the roadmap, such as icons in nav bar or iOS 7 native UI.

+***2014 Update**: Since this, I've released an application using Steroids.js, it's a [quantified self application to track your day](http://liffapp.io).
+You can check it out [on the appstore](https://itunes.apple.com/en/app/liff-understand-your-life/id834944345)!*

 If you have any remarks, I'll be happy to hear them in the comments.
 For questions, I'm not sure to be able to answer all of them - but I'll try!